emmabostian/FEM-design-systems-docs/lessons/use-spring-exercise.md

 title: "Use spring exercise"
 section: "Animating components"
 order: 51
+description: In this lesson we'll use useSpring to animate our modal transition.
 ---

 `react-spring` is a hooks-based and a physics-based animation library, and allows you to create complex animations to delight your users.